Developers-Collective/Sparkamek-Terminal/README.md

 Much better, right?

-### So, what does Sparkamek do?
+### So, what does Sparkamek Terminal do?

-Sparkamek is a GUI for Kamek, so it does the same thing as Kamek, but with a lot of improvements.
-It also allows you to compile a custom loader for your game with improved features, like with the Kamek one.

-You can also create and edit the Reggie Next (the level editor app) spritedata file with ease, which is use to create patches for the it.

-And finally, you can also create and edit the Riivolution file with ease, which is used to create patches for the game.
+Sparkamek is a improved Terminal for Kamek.
+It has colors, spacing, the correct line number for the errors / warnings, the file name of the errors / warnings, and it doesn't generate a lot of garbage.

 ## Usage